atotic/gesturion/README.md

 # js-gestures
 gesture recognition library
 ## TODO
+1. Figure out how to trace selenium
 2. Make sure single pointer gestures are only handling single pointer
 3. Demo pages
 4. Documentation
+5. Accessibility

 ## TODO later
 - Should activation of a gesture cause all other gestures on same element